Page last updated: 6 June 2017

 Dr Anna Kemp-Casey is a research academic specialising in pharmacoepidemiology and the impact of national health policy on medicines use.
 She is currently a Senior Research Fellow with the Sansom Institute, School of Pharmacy and Medical Sciences, University of South Australia and The Centre for Health Services Research, The University of Western Australia.

 Dr Tracey Laba is a Research Fellow at The George Institute for Global Health specialising in health economics.
 Her main area of research interest is medications adherence.

 Professor Sallie Pearson is a research academic at the Centre for Big Data Research in Health at the University of New South Wales.

 Ms Jan Donovan is a consumer advocate with experience on a number of committees in health, ageing and pharmaceutical policy.

-Ms Elizabeth DeSomer is the nominated member from Medicines Australia.
+Ms Elizabeth DeSomer is the industry member nominated by Medicines Australia.

-Ms Belinda Wood is the nominated member from Generic Medicines Industry Association.
+Ms Belinda Wood is the industry member nominated by the Generic and Biosimilar Medicines Association.